 This offering of Units is made only on a private placement basis to investors who are eligible to purchase on an exempt basis under, and subject to compliance with, applicable securities laws.
-The Trust is not a reporting issuer in any of the Provinces of Canada and does not presently intend to become a reporting issuer in any Province of Canada.
-The Units will be subject to an indefinite hold period.
+The Trust is not a reporting issuer in any of the Provinces or Territories of Canada and does not presently intend to become a reporting issuer in any Province or Territory of Canada.
+The Units will not be transferable without the Manager's prior consent.
 There is no market for the Units and the Units are not transferable.
 The transferability of the Units will also be subject to resale restrictions under applicable securities laws.